mdcoxe/dev-notebook/Tracker.md

 ## Daily tracker
+2/14/21
+- Reading over ruby basic data types.
+THe Odin Project gives quite a few strong resources to really dive into the subject...tons of reading.

 2/13/21
 - Started a refresher on Ruby.
 Working through the beginnings via [The Odin Project](theodinproject.com)
 - Notes stored in a github [gist](https://gist.github.com/mdcoxe/073ce2eab72a33515ef5a34c8b6eaada)